 Simplicity, strength of construction, and convenience of operation and maintenance are important since most meteorological instruments are in continuous use year in, year out, and may be located far away from good repair facilities.
 Robust construction is especially desirable for instruments that are wholly or partially exposed to the weather.
 Adherence to such characteristics will often reduce the overall cost of providing good observations, outweighing the initial cost.

-Appropriate safety procedures must be implemented when using instruments containing dangerous chemicals (see in particular guidance on mercury (Part I, Chapter 3, 3.2.7) and hazardous chemicals (Part II, Chapter 8, 8.5 and 8.6).
-The Minamata Convention on Mercury of the United Nations Environment Programme (UNEP) entered into force in October 2013 and will have a significant impact on the use of mercury for meteorological applications.
+Appropriate safety procedures must be implemented when using instruments containing dangerous chemicals (see in particular guidance on mercury (Part I, Chapter 3, Annex 3.A) and hazardous chemicals (Part II, Chapter 8, 8.5 and 8.6).

-1.4.2 Recording instruments
+1.4.2 Impact of the Minamata convention

+The Minamata Convention on Mercury of the United Nations Environment Programme (UNEP) came into force globally in August 2017, and bans all production, import and export of observing instruments (thermometers, barometers, etc.) containing mercury.
+This agreement is a global treaty to eliminate the use of mercury to protect both human health and the environment from the adverse effects of mercury.
+It was agreed at the 5th session of the Intergovernmental Negotiating Committee in Geneva, in January 2013.

+The Convention states that “each party shall not allow, by taking appropriate measures, the manufacture, import or export of mercury-added products listed in Part I of Annex A [of the Convention] after the phase-out date specified for those products” (UNEP, 2013).
+More specifically, this list includes the following non-electronic measuring devices except non-electronic measuring devices installed in large-scale equipment or those used for high precision measurement, where no suitable mercury-free alternative is available:

+(a) barometers;

+(b) hygrometers;

+(c) manometers;

+(d) thermometers;

+(e) sphygmomanometers.

+A similar regulation came into force in Europe on 10 April 2014 (Commission Regulation (EU) No 847/2012) and a number of manufacturers in Europe are already unable to provide mercury-based instruments.

+Therefore mercury based instruments are no longer recommended and it is strongly encouraged to take appropriate measures to put in place a migration strategy to move away from the use of all instruments containing mercury.
+Due to recent advances in electronic and digital technologies digital electronic barometers, thermometers and hygrometers are nowadays state of the art.
+They can provide an economical, accurate and reliable alternative to their dangerous, mercury-based precedents and offer other significant advantages in terms of data storage and real-time data display.

+1.4.3 Mechanically recording instruments

-In many of the recording instruments used in meteorology, the motion of the sensing element is magnified by levers that move a pen on a chart on a clock-driven drum.
+In many of the mechanically recording instruments used in meteorology, the motion of the sensing element is magnified by levers that move a pen on a chart on a clock-driven drum.
 Such recorders should be as free as possible from friction, not only in the bearings, but also between the pen and paper.
 Some means of adjusting the pressure of the pen on the paper should be provided, but this pressure should be reduced to a minimum consistent with a continuous legible trace.
 Means should also be provided in clock-driven recorders for making time marks.
 In the design of recording instruments that will be used in cold climates, particular care must be taken to ensure that their performance is not adversely affected by extreme cold and moisture, and that routine procedures (time marks, and so forth) can be carried out by the observers while wearing gloves.

 Recording instruments should be compared frequently with instruments of the direct-reading type.